-Water may not be the most exciting beverage out there (iced horchata latte, anyone?), but you literally can’t live without it.
-So how much do you really need to drink in a day?
-Well, it depends on a number of variables.
+Water may not be the most exciting beverage in a world of iced mocha cappuccinos and matcha teas, but you literally can’t live without it.
+So how much water should you drink a day?
+Well, let’s dive into some numbers.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Your size, activity, metabolism, location, diet, physical activity and health all factor into how much water you need,” says preventive medicine specialist Roxanne Sukol, MD.
-But before you throw up your hands in frustration (that’s a lot to consider!), Dr. Sukol explains how you can make sure that you’re adequately hydrated.
+“Your size, metabolism, location, diet, physical activity and health all factor into how much water you need,” says preventive medicine specialist Roxanne B. Sukol, MD.

-But water needs are also like the stock market, with daily fluctuations that depend on:
+But water demands are also like the stock market, with daily fluctuations that depend on:

-More severe dehydration constitutes a medical emergency that requires immediate attention, and can include any or all of these as well as:
+More severe dehydration constitutes a medical emergency that requires immediate attention.
+Severe dehydration can include the above symptoms as well as:

 If you’re still thinking, how much water should I drink? it’s important to kow that many of the foods you eat contain water.
 Some foods that are heavy on the water content include:

 When it comes to other drinks, you can include milk, tea, coffee and juices and sports drinks (though watch out for all that added sugar).